15 Foods That Naturally Lower Blood Pressure

 15. Hibiscus tea

 The dried flowers and stems of the hibiscus plant have been used throughout history for blood pressure and other ailments.
-In patients who were pre-hypertensive or had mild hypertension, drinking three cups of hibiscus tea daily for six weeks reduced systolic blood pressure.
+In patients who were pre-hypertensive or had mild hypertension, drinking26 three cups of hibiscus tea daily for six weeks reduced systolic blood pressure.
 Reductions were most significant in people who started with higher levels.

 Enjoy hibiscus tea warm or cold.
 It has a sour taste, so resist the temptation to add too much sugar.
 Keep in mind that it's not safe during pregnancy as it can affect hormone levels and induce early labor.
 If you're not pregnant but have hormone fluctuations, start slowly and monitor how your body reacts.